 Financial account.
-A financial account is any depository or custodial account maintained by a foreign financial institution as well as any equity or debt interest in a foreign financial institution (other than interests that are regularly traded on an established securities market).
-A specified foreign financial asset includes a financial account maintained by a financial institution that is organized under the laws of a U.S. possession (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands).
+A financial account is any depository or custodial account maintained by a foreign financial institution as well as any equity or debt interest in a foreign financial institution (other than interests that are regularly traded on an established securities market) or any cash value life insurance or annuity contract maintained by an insurance company or other foreign financial institution.
+A specified foreign financial asset includes a financial account maintained by a financial institution that is organized under the laws of a U.S. possession (American

+Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands).